frequency-chain/frequency/designdocs/user-handles.md

 As a network, Frequency should allow users to retire their handles.
 This extrinsic will allow users to retire their handles.

+Note: As of this implementation

+* Retiring display handle will not be available for reuse, given the unique nature of the display handle with the suffix.

 Input

 * origin - must be a signed origin and must be the owner of the handle.